NEventStore/NEventStore/Readme.md

 - NEventStore - the core library package.
 - NEventStore.Serialization.Json - Json serialization to be used with an IDocumentSerializer.
 - NEventStore.Serialization.Bson - BSon serialization to be used with an IDocumentSerializer.
+- NEventStore.Serialization.MsgPack - Message Pack serialization to be used with an IDocumentSerializer.
 - NEventStore.PollingClient - provides an implementation for a PollingClient.

 Documentation